bwblock/airbnb-dataset/README.md

 - Rsquared score-training data:  0.6722
 - Rsquared score-test data:  0.6564

-In other words, 65.6 percent of the variance in the feedback review scores are explained by the model.
+In other words, 65.6 percent of the variance in the review scores are explained by the model.